 Investing in our staff has always been part of the core of the GCC.
-Throughout our 18th year existence, we have offered several opportunities and book studies for all staff.
-For the 2020-21 school year, Superintendent Dr. Cindy Petersen led her 26th and 27th cohort of "Crucial Conversations," GCC Superintendent and Cabinet led a cohort of Leadership Development Academy, we likewise offered quarterly Campfires.
-After a successful Leadership Development Academy in 2020-21, this offering will take a hiatus and will be offered again at a later date.
-As we continue to prioritize the building of our people we will continue to create professional growth opportunities.
-In the 2021-22 year we plan to continue hosting Campfires and offering EdCamps that are taught by staff members with interest or expertise in the area.
-GCC will continue to go deeper in our work with author and consultant Lyle Kirtman to build leaders at all levels.
+Throughout our 20 year existence, we have offered several opportunities and book studies for all staff.
+For the 2021-22 school year, Superintendent Dr. Cindy Petersen led her 26th and 27th cohort of "Crucial Conversations."
+As we prioritize building our people, we will continue to create professional growth opportunities.
+In the 2022-23 school year, we plan to host a "GCC Con" offering workshops and activities taught by staff members with interest or expertise in the area.
+GCC will continue to go deeper in our work with author and consultant Lyle Kirtman to build leaders across the organization.

-Capacity Building (Growing Leadership):
+Capacity Building (Growth Leadership)

 GCC has always made it a priority to grow leadership from within the organization.
-As we move into the 2021-22 school year we have expanded to three new director roles that will fulfill critical needs for multiple GCC schools and programs.
-Each of the three directors are currently principals, therefore it will be necessary to grow leadership at each of their school sites.
+As we move into the 2022-23 school year, we have expanded to two new executive directors of educational program roles that will fulfill critical needs for multiple GCC schools and programs.
+Each of these directors is currently leaders within the GCC; therefore, it will be necessary to continually grow leadership at each of our school sites as we backfill these roles.